BLACK HISTORY

 Edith Spurlock Sampson quote ~

 • “The question is, quite bluntly, ‘Do Negroes have equal rights in America?’
 My answer is no, we do not have equal rights in all parts of the United States.
-But let's remember that 85 years ago Negroes in America were slaves and were 100 per cent illiterate.
+But let's remember that 85 years ago Negroes in America were slaves and were 100 percent illiterate.
 And the record shows that the Negro has advanced further in this period than any similar group in the entire world.
 You here get considerable misinformation about American Negroes and hear little or nothing that is constructive.”
 1951

 b.
-2-29-1892, Green Cove Springs, FL
+2-29-1892; Green Cove Springs, FL

-Poster text: While Augusta Savage is mostly known as a sculptor, she was also a wonderful art teacher and a tireless supporter of the rights of all artists, expecially black artist.
+While Augusta Savage is mostly known as a sculptor, she was also a wonderful art teacher and a tireless supporter of the rights of all artists, expecially black artists.
 But she was lucky that she was able to pursue her art at all.
 She grew up in Florida with thirteen brothers and sisters.
-Her father was a strict Methodist minister who believed that the Bible forbade creating "graven images."
+Her father was a strict Methodist minister who believed that the Bible forbade creating “graven images.”
 He punished Augusta whevever he found any of the small clay figurines she made as a child.
 But she did not let that get in her way.
 As she got older, she won awards for her work – and she also won her father's approval.
-She headed north to Harlem in 1921. ... more ...
+She headed north to Harlem in 1921.

 • more Stars of the Harlem Renaissance posters